Sierra-001/NDC-2020-Mid-Term/README.md

 # Important:
+1. Solution in Auction Company Folder
-1. Read Prerequisite in Additional Information Folder.
+2. Read Prerequisite in Additional Information Folder.
-2. Complete Source Code have been converted in a text format for mobile preview compatibility.
+3. Complete Source Code have been converted in a text format for mobile preview compatibility.
-3. Seperated all task for better understanding.
+4. Seperated all task for better understanding.

 # Some notes to considered: